bestgateeng/project-skynet-submissions/README.md

 - access the main artifact without guesswork
 - see how AI was used
 - run, inspect, or evaluate the submission with reasonable effort

-## Suggested Submission Format

-Create a new Issue and use the "Project Submission" template You can use this structure in your issue body: